-A new higher education bill was enacted in April 2021 and secondary provisions for this bill are expected to be enacted during the third quarter of 2022.
-No foreseeable material changes are expected to impact the business as a result of this bill.
+A new higher education bill was enacted in April 2021, and expected secondary provisions for this bill have not yet been added to the legislative agenda.
+No foreseeable material changes are expected to impact the business as a result of this bill and the expected secondary provisions.